CitrinePiasora/CDSProjectNerds/README.md

-# Cloud and Distributive Systems Final Project Repository
+# OSU CLASSY
+A Cloud Native App that predicts and tries to classify the type of beatmap for the game Osu!

 ### Members